Backers of Israeli settlers stake claim in cabinet

 Some 500,000 settlers and about 2.5 million Palestinians live in the West Bank and East Jerusalem, which Israel captured along with the Gaza Strip in the 1967 Middle East war.

-Additional reporting by Ori Lewis, and Matt Spetalnick in Washington; Writing by Maayan Lubell and Jeffrey Heller; Editing by Jon Hemming and Pravin Char
+Additional reporting by Matt Spetalnick in Washington; Writing by Maayan Lubell and Jeffrey Heller; Editing by Jon Hemming